zeroc-ice/ice/cs/demo/Ice/compact/bidir/README.txt

    configures the project to compile against the Ice for .NET CF DLL in <Ice installation directory>\bin\cf\Ice.dll.

-2) Build the client by right-clicking on the project and choosing "Build".
+2) Build the server by right-clicking on the project and choosing "Build".

 3) Start a device emulator.
 Select Tools -> Device Emulator Manager,